CezarAug/challenge-api-demo/readme.md

 # Pending tasks and things I'd check with more time
 - Should have started with git for a more distributed commit pace.
 (Sorry)
-- SringDoc: There is an issue with the swagger generated vs the actual objects (_embedded, _links)
 - Java 17
   - Remove Lombok, in the Java 8 it was the law, but with the evolutions introduced in newer versions it is no longer vital and now it raises questions and discussions about the trade-off of having extra/unnecessary load.
 Even not knowing what actually will be generated as bytecode in the end.
   - Spring: Update it to the latest versions.
 Now Java 17 is required.
 - Employee salary: Could have been better (decimals)
+- Employee department also could have been separated from the Employee entity
 - Employee JPA operations:
   - Update: Would play a little more with writing an update VS using getReference.
   - Would check future entities in order to check possible issues with multiple selects being created.
 (N + 1 Issue)
   - Post operation could return the id or the full EmployeeResponse object.
 - Caching: Try using another solution (Redis most likely)
 - Checkstyle: A more fine tune in some configurations (Javadoc for instance)
+- SringDoc: There is an issue with the swagger generated vs the actual objects (_embedded, _links)
 - Spring Security: Create an authorization provider and use a proper JWT.
 - Tracing: Configure Micrometer Tracing (Previously Known as Spring Cloud Sleuth)
 - GitHub Actions: Add actions for coverage reports, so PR reviewers can see the status without checking build logs.
+- API Operations
+  - Add more operations to search for an employee and not just the ID.
+- Liquibase: Could use generate changelog in order to get a database agnostic configuration (Now everything is in SQL)
+- Dependency check: Be more strict with the

 ## Original Readme info
 ### Instructions